RazanAlmahdi/SmartParkingSystem/README.md

 ```
  # Instructions to Run

- To run this project, you can either implement it virtually on [Tinkercad](https://www.tinkercad.com/dashboard) following the instructions provided in the report, or implment it physically.
+ To run this project, you can either implement it virtually on [Tinkercad](https://www.tinkercad.com/dashboard) following the instructions provided in the report, or implement it physically.
  Clone this repository to your own Github via the following link:

  ```